groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/delete-view-options/_index.md

 run_scheduled_cleanup()
 ```

+**Implementation Note**: In production, you'd want to track rendered documents in a database with timestamps, making it easy to identify candidates for cleanup.

-### Step 6: Implementing Version-Based Cleanup
+### Step 6: Version-Based Document Cleanup

-When documents are updated, you might want to clean up older rendered versions:
+When documents get updated, you need to clean up old rendered versions to avoid confusion and save storage:

 ```python
 # Tutorial Code Example: Version-based cleanup